 Disclaimer: The information provided on this page is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have any questions or concerns about your health, please talk to a healthcare provider.

 Magnesium is a nutrient that is essential for hundreds of metabolic processes and many other important bodily functions starting from producing energy to building important proteins like DNA (Genetic material)(1).

 Magnesium is the fourth most abundant mineral and the second most abundant intracellular element and has been recognized as a cofactor for >300 metabolic reactions in the body.

 Magnesium is required for the proper growth and maintenance of bones.
 Magnesium is also required for the proper function of nerves and muscles.

 Magnesium is most commonly used for constipation, as an antacid for heartburn, for pregnancy complications called pre-eclampsia and eclampsia, and for certain types of irregular heartbeat (torsades de pointes)(3).

-What are the Signs of Low Magnesium in the Body?
+What are the Main Symptoms of Magnesium Deficiency in Our Body?

 - Low levels of magnesium are linked to a number of health conditions, such as Type 2 diabetes, heart disease, and Alzheimer’s(2).